-Regardless of your weight it is extremely important to be eating good fats daily, avoiding low fat, trans fat foods and exercising within healthy limits daily.
+Regardless of your weight, it is extremely important to be eating good fats daily, avoiding low fat and trans-fat foods, and exercising within healthy limits daily.
 If you are extremely athletic and have been struggling with fertility, it may be time to change your exercise routine and be sure you have adequate amounts of body fat to ovulate regularly.
-If you are overweight and obese it is also important to lower body fat, so that you have balanced hormonal levels.
+If you are overweight and obese, it is also important to lower body fat, so that you have balanced hormonal levels.
 It really all comes down to balance once again.
 Fat is a mysterious part of our bodies, but it is more important to our fertility than it gets credit for!

 - Frisch, R. E. (1993).
 Magnetic resonance imaging of overall and regional body fat, estrogen metabolism, and ovulation of athletes compared to controls.
 Journal of Clinical Endocrinology & Metabolism, 77(2), 471-477. doi:10.1210/jc.77.2.471 Retrieved from: https://www.researchgate.net/publication/14854355_Magnetic_resonance_imaging_of_overall_and_regional_body_fat_estrogen_metabolism_and_ovulation_of_athletes_compared_to_controls

 - Rodriguez, H. (n.d.).
 Trans Fats May Increase Infertility Issues.
 Retrieved from: http://natural-fertility-info.com/eating-trans-fats-may-increase-fertility-issues.html